 All nursing students involved in clinical courses must present written documentation for Tetanus, Diphtheria, and Pertussis.
 All students who have completed a primary series of a tetanus/diphtheria-containing product (DTP, DTaP, DT, Td) should receive Td boosters every 10 years.

 Students should also be given a 1-time dose of Tdap as soon as feasible (give if TD booster has not been received in the last two years).
-06/2013 clinical courses.
-The following process should be followed by students of JSU School of Nursing:
+06/2013

 Requirements for Hepatitis B Vaccine